la2050/challenge/_2021/connect/altadena-library-district.md

 organization_twitter: '@AltadenaLibrary'
 organization_facebook: 'https://www.facebook.com/altadenalibrary'
 organization_instagram: '@altadenalibrary'
-Please describe the mission of your organization.: >- The Altadena Library District is dedicated to bringing people and ideas together for an Altadena where all are learning, growing, and thriving together.
+Describe the mission of your organization.: >-
+  The Altadena Library District is dedicated to bringing people and ideas together for an Altadena where all are learning, growing, and thriving together.